 The raw point cloud dataset subscribed from the laser scanner includes noise which is commonly caused by the mechanical vibration and the shadow effect characteristics of optical scanning sensor.
 To obtain a clean dataset, replacing the missing measurement values and removing the outliers are necessary.

-A batch of raw point cloud acquired from the sensor is formed as 2D depth matrix.
+A batch of raw point clouds acquired from the sensor is formed as a 2D depth matrix.
 During the scanning process, if the target is out of the scanning range (in Z direction) or the built-in camera cannot capture sufficient laser line information, the corresponding pixels are flagged as missing measurement, as NaN in this paper.
-The median interpolation operator with 3×3 window is used to replace the missing measurement which shows better performing for step-like features[8].
+The median interpolation operator with a 3×3 window is used to replace the missing measurements, which better perform step-like features[8].
 The laser scanner calculates the distance from the target based on the 3D triangulation method.
-Therefore, the shadow effect causes that the sensor is sensitive to the abrupt change of height, as shown in Fig. 3.
-The boundary area of target could be recognized as outliers algorithmically.
+Therefore, the shadow effect causes the sensor to be sensitive to the abrupt change of height, as shown in Fig. 3.
+The boundary area of the target could be recognized as outliers algorithmically.
 The statistical outlier removal method modified from the point cloud library (PCL) [9] is used to remove the noise.
 The neighbor points whose distance from the center point P is over the threshold δ are eliminated.
 The comparison between raw point cloud dataset and cleaned dataset is shown in Fig. 4.